-Our Science topic for this term is Light!
+Our Science topic for this term is Classifying Living Things.

-P.E: Our P.E days are Wednesday and Fridays our topics for this half term are football and hockey.
+P.E: Our P.E days are Wednesday and Fridays our topic for this half term is tag rugby.

 Reading: Children will be taking home a reading book from our library every fortnight.
 I would love it if children could fill in a book review bookmark to help recommend and evaluate the book for potential readers.